-Pre-ballet for 4 & 5 year olds: Lavender leotard with attached skirt, pink tights, and Bloch full-sole leather ballet slippers.
+Lavender leotard with attached skirt, pink tights, and pink Bloch split-sole leather ballet slippers

-Buttercup yellow leotard, pink tights, and Bloch split-sole leather ballet slippers.
+Buttercup yellow leotard, pink tights, and pink Bloch split-sole leather ballet slippers

-Light blue leotard, pink tights, and Bloch split-sole leather ballet slippers.
+Light blue leotard, pink tights, and pink Bloch split-sole leather ballet slippers

-Garnet Leotard, pink tights, and Bloch split-sole leather ballet slippers
+Garnet Leotard, pink tights, and pink Bloch split-sole leather ballet slippers

-Navy blue leotard, pink tights, and Bloch split-sole leather ballet slippers.
+Navy blue leotard, pink tights, and pink Bloch split-sole leather ballet slippers

-Burgundy leotard, pink tights, and Bloch split-sole leather ballet slippers.
+Burgundy leotard, pink tights, and pink split-sole leather or canvas ballet slippers

-Hunter green leotard, pink tights, and pink ballet slippers [canvas or split- sole].
+Hunter green leotard, pink tights, and pink split- sole leather or canvas ballet slippers

-Black leotard*, pink tights, and pink ballet slippers [canvas or leather split-sole].
+Black leotard*, pink tights, and pink split-sole leather or canvas ballet slippers

 *Level VI dancers have gained the privilege of wearing the leotard color of their choice for Saturday classes.